 First off, this is not a story for the faint of heart.
-This is a story about doubt, lies, violence and war.
-It contains very detailed gore, graphic language and sex.
+This is a story about doubt, lies, betrayal, violence and war.
+It contains very detailed gore, graphic language and abuse.
 It might mess with your head, it might even make you cry.
 It will probably have you on the edge of your seat.

 Transformers belongs to Hasbro/ Takara.

 The Dark Horizon

 Chapter1: If only...

 If only I had known what I was getting myself into.
 If only I hadn't been so naïve.
 If only I hadn't listened to him, to this deep baritone telling me to trust him.
 If only I hadn't gotten into the car.

 Now I was sitting here on a cold metal table, alien fingers probing and examining a body that wasn't mine.
 A cage, I was living in one.
 A big, cold cage, with only one single exit: death.
 I closed my optics and sobbed.
 The fingers stopped.

 "What's the matter, kid?" the voice of my friend, my only friend, inquired.
 I shook my head, looking down.

 "It's nothing."
 That wasn't true.
 It was everything.
 I knew it.
 He knew it, but said nothing.
 He squeezed my shoulder lightly, resuming his work.
 I thought back.
 Back to a time when I had admired those warriors of metal, had looked up to them, had believed them.
 Those times, short and blissful as they had been, were gone.
 Forever.